 Ankita: Sharad, my next question to you would be- at INSAID, students are encouraged to maintain their GitHub profiles.
 So, I believe you also have a GitHub profile.
 How do you think it will help you in the future?

-Sharad: Other than the usual and important things like career objective, experience etc., mentioning other equally important things like Tools and packaged worked on ; languages learnt etc. will definitely help you getting shortlisted in the interviews.
+Sharad: Other than the usual and important things like career objective, experience etc., mentioning other equally important things like Tools and packaged worked on; languages learned etc. will definitely help you get shortlisted in the interviews.

-Sharad: Data leaders are the ones like me who have led a team of data scientists; Data scientists are the people who are working under the guidance of these data scientists.
+Sharad: Data Leaders are the ones like me who have led a team of Data Scientists; Data Scientists are the people who are working under the guidance of these Data Leaders.

 Always being hungry to learn more and staying updated is the key to succeed in the interesting field of Data Science.
 Having shallow knowledge won’t help much; your guide and friend will be the deep knowledge of the basics related to this field.

 Sharad: Everything is good.
 Apart from all that is done in the various sessions, I would want INSAID to personally guide me in my career path; what do I need to do and what all things I should not, while giving interviews.

 Ankita: This brings me to the end of the interview.
 It was nice talking to you, Sharad.
 Thanks a lot for your time.